Today our

 (Mark 11.1-11; Luke 19.28-38; John 12.12-19)

 1When Jesus and his disciples came near Jerusalem, he went to Bethphage on the Mount of Olives and sent two of them on ahead.
 2He told them, "Go into the next village, where you will at once find a donkey and her colt.
 Untie the two donkeys and bring them to me.
 3If anyone asks why you are doing that, just say, `The Lord [b] needs them.'
 Right away he will let you have the donkeys."
-4So God's promise came true, just as the prophet had said, 5"Announce to the people
+4So God's promise came true, just as the prophet had said, 5"Announce to the peopleof Jerusalem:

 `Your king is coming to you!